Today, we’ll be taking a closer look at the Yamaha DGX-660, a truly versatile keyboard with lots of impressive capabilities.

 The DGX-660 has an impressive library of sound effects that you can use to make the sound more interesting and unique.

-- 41 types of reverb simulate the acoustics of various environments including different kinds of concert halls, rooms, stages and some other interesting reverbs such as canyon, basement, tunnel, club and some others.
+- 41 reverb types simulate the acoustics of various environments including different kinds of concert halls, rooms, stages and some other interesting reverbs such as canyon, basement, tunnel, club and some others.

-- 44 chorus types of chorus will make the sound richer and thicker simulating the subtle pitch and timing variations to make it sound as if several performers play the same part in unison.
+- 44 chorus types will make the sound richer and thicker simulating the subtle pitch and timing variations to make it sound as if several performers play the same part in unison.

-- 26 types of harmony effect will add harmony notes to your performance.
+- 26 harmony types effect will add harmony notes to your performance.

 The DGX-660 is also equipped with a Pitch Bend wheel, which will allow you to reproduce some interesting effects (e.g. guitar vibrato, choking) by bending notes up and down while playing the keyboard.